-“That girl is one Rolls Royce pianist: what she can’t do with a Steinway is not worth knowing.”
+“That girl is one Rolls Royce pianist: what she can’t do with a Steinway is not worth doing.”

 – audition candidate for Greek (Mark Anthony Turnage)

 Lindy trained as a pianist and linguist at Victoria University of Wellington.
 At Manchester’s Royal Northern College of Music she studied with the pre-eminent British pianist, Margaret Fingerhut, and won all the available prizes for accompaniment and répétiteur work.
 She held the RNCM Junior Fellowship in Accompaniment 2000-01 and graduated with the RNCM’s highest accolade, the prestigious Professional Performance Diploma.
 In 2001-03 she held the Legal & General Junior Fellowship in Piano at the Royal College of Music in London, where she studied with John Blakely.
 Lindy won the NZ National Piano Competition at Kerikeri in 2000 and toured as a soloist for Chamber Music NZ in 2001.

 Lindy was mentored as a coaching accompanist by Malcolm Martineau and Roger Vignoles at the Britten-Pears Young Artist Programme, and has established herself internationally as one of the finest collaborative pianists of her generation.
-She was the only pianist invited to become an inaugural Wigmore Young Artist, and made her début at Wigmore Hall in 2004 partnering Anne Murray, DBE.
-Subsequent performances at Wigmore Hall and throughout the UK followed: chamber music with the Royal, Elias, and Belcea String Quartets, Michael Collins, Isabelle van Keulen, and Roger Vignoles; song recitals with Catherine Wyn-Rogers, Robert Murray, Wendy Dawn Thompson, and Simon Keenlyside among very many others.
+She was the only pianist invited to become an inaugural Wigmore Young Artist, and made her début at Wigmore Hall in 2004 partnering the great Irish mezzo, Anne Murray, DBE.
+Subsequent performances at Wigmore Hall and throughout Europe and the Americas followed: chamber music with the Royal, Elias, and Belcea String Quartets, Michael Collins, Isabelle van Keulen, and Roger Vignoles; song recitals with Catherine Wyn-Rogers, Robert Murray, Wendy Dawn Thompson, and Simon Keenlyside among very many others.
 Lindy has recorded extensively for the Associated Board of the Royal Schools of Music (ABRSM), and has recorded and broadcast for BBC Radio 3.